LOCATION: Madhya Pradesh AREA: 1,920.0 km˛ VILLAGES: 461 + 1 town POPULATION: 140,000 (1948) RELIGION: Hindu

 Rawat of Narsinghgarh 1766/1795, a brave and wise

-ruler, he married the daughter of the Maharana of
+ruler, he transferred the capital back to Narsinghgarh; he married the daughter of the Maharana of

 Udaipur, and had issue.
 He died 1795.